JyotiSharma72/Food-Website/README.md

 ## **Running the Project**
 ***
-+To run the project in your local environment, follow these steps: ⬇️
+To run the project in your local environment, follow these steps: ⬇️

 **You need:**